The Belgian historical expertise in medical applications of ionising radiation

 Pioneerin the use of Strontium-89 for bone metastasis

-In 1939, a freshly graduated MD from ULB, Charles Pecher, moved to Berkeley to work with the inventor of the cyclotron, Ernest Lawrence, and his brother John Lawrence.
+Also in 1939, a freshly graduated MD from ULB, Charles Pecher, moved to Berkeley to work with the inventor of the cyclotron, Ernest Lawrence, and his brother John Lawrence.
 MD.
 Pecher wanted to develop a cure for the pain caused by bone metastasis using one of the newly discovered radioisotopes.
-In 1940-41, he demonstrated that 89Sr (Strontium-89) is taken up by the bone, that the uptake dynamics were optimal for therapy and he performed the first successful therapies with 89Sr.
+In 1940-41, he demonstrated that Sr-89 (Strontium-89) is taken up by the bone, that the uptake dynamics were optimal for therapy and he performed the first successful therapies with Sr-89.
 If it hadn’t been for the fact that his work was classified as very secret – due to the link between Strontium and nuclear weapons research and therefore only rediscovered a few years ago – he would have been considered one of the great pioneers in nuclear medicine.

 Belgium, a worldleader inmedical isoptope supply, cyclotron-based applications and installations for proton therapy

-Nuclear medicine was introduced in most Belgian university hospitals in the late 40’s, early 50’s.
-This was also the period when the Belgian Nuclear Research Centre, SCK CEN, was created (1952).
 With its research reactors BR1 and BR2, SCK CEN performed uranium target irradiation to produce medical isotopes, and its spin-off, the Institute for Radioelements, IRE, took care of their separation and purification.
 Belgium then (and is still doing so today) started providing medical radioisotopes on a regular basis to nuclear medical centres in Europe and worldwide.

 BR2